 - Preheat the oven to 350 degrees.

-- Cream the oil and sugar together in a stand mixer with a paddle attachment or with electric beaters on medium high speed.
+- Cream the softened butter and sugar together in a stand mixer with a paddle attachment or with electric beaters on medium high speed.

 - On medium speed, beat in the molasses and vanilla.
 Then add the egg.

-- In a separate bowl, mix the flour, ground ginger, cinnamon, salt, and baking soda.
+- In a separate bowl, mix the flour, pulverized oats, salt, and baking soda.

 - Add the dry ingredients on low speed until just incorporated.